Renault To Cut Nearly 15,000 Jobs, Reduce Production By 700,000 Cars

 Additional savings will be made through streamlining vehicle design and development by working closely with alliance partners Nissan and Mitsubishi.
 In addition, the planned production capacity increase at the factory in Morocco and Dacia’s plant in Romania has been suspended.
 Renault’s car output in Russia is being analyzed for a potential decrease, while worldwide production of gearboxes will also be rationalized.

 Renault will reorganize its Flins factory in France where the electric Zoe and the Nissan Micra are assembled.
 The R&D center in Guyancourt will also go through some changes in the coming years as part of the plan to optimize costs.
+The Douai and Maubeuge plants will focus on electric vehicles and light commercial vehicles.

 Contrary to recent reports, the company is not saying anything about potential model cuts.
 For the time being, the allegedly endangered models – Scenic, Espace, Talisman – are safe.
 As to whether the minivans and midsize sedan will get a next-generation model, that’s a different story.